 Who Can Be Held Responsible for a Delivery Vehicle Accident?

 With hundreds of thousands of delivery vehicles operating seven days a week, delivery companies are at significant risk of contributing to traffic accidents.
 In most cases, the collision derives from someone’s negligence.
-The parties that may be liable for the accident include:
+The parties that may be liable for a delivery truck accident include:

 The Truck Driver.
 Suppose the driver is an independent contractor and not an employee of the company.
 In that case, you can file a claim against the individual driver.
 The delivery driver’s insurance company may offer you a settlement.
 However, you can file a lawsuit to fight for fair compensation if you’re not satisfied with their offer.